What are the needs?

 Central African Republic (CAR) is one of the world's poorest countries, and ranks 185 out of 187 in the United Nations Human Development Index.
 Decades of political instability and natural disasters have contributed to the destruction of the national economy, lack of infrastructural development and the overall weakening of state institutions.
 Turmoil in neighbouring Chad, Sudan and the Democratic Republic of Congo overshadowed the humanitarian situation in the country, turning it into a "forgotten crisis".
 Following a regime change in March 2013 national authorities struggled to restore order, and since the beginning of December 2013 inter-communal violence has escalated dramatically leading to widespread human rights violations and killings.

 Over half of the 4.6 million population is in need of humanitarian assistance.
 Massive displacement, destruction of property and loss of livelihoods have exacerbated vulnerabilities of an already fragile population.
 Priority needs include food, healthcare, water, sanitation and hygiene, shelter and basic household items.
 The protection of civilians also raises major concerns, and lack of access and general insecurity make the relief efforts particularly challenging.

 How are we helping?

 ECHO is supporting projects covering protection, access to health care, food and nutrition assistance, distribution of clean water, sanitation services, logistics and humanitarian coordination.
 Refugees who settled in CAR in the last years are also being assisted.
-Nutritional surveillance and treatment integrated into health services is a priority in a country where 129 out of every 1 000 children die before the age of five.
+Nutritional surveillance and treatment integrated into health services is a priority in a country where some 1.7 million people are food insecure.

 EU humanitarian funds are also helping improve the emergency response capacities of UN agencies and NGOs, from rapid deployments and needs assessments to timely responses.